 The Bank's entry into health as a distinct area of lending had been gradual, from early support of health elements as part of projects in other sectors - such as rural and urban development, irrigation, education, and water supply and sanitation - to projects encompassing broad health policy and institutional and structural changes.
 The launch of the Onchocerciasis Control Program in Western Africa in 1974 marked the Bank's first investment in the health sector.
 The OCP administration program unit operated within the Africa Regional Vice Presidency and was also supported by PNP.
 PNP management and senior staff attended OCP statutory body and committee meetings, provided technical assistance, and reviewed health project preparation, research evaluation, and other activities.

 In 1979, the Board approved an expanded role in the health sector.
 As a result, on October 1, 1979, the new Population, Health and Nutrition Department (PHN) was established.
-John R. Evans was named the Department's first Director.
-The Department was assembled from the previous POP, the Nutrition Division of the Agriculture and Rural Development Department (AGRNU) and the Office of the Environment and Health Advisor of the Project Advisory Staff (CPSEH) to provide a unified leadership for these closely related sectors.
+John R. Evans was named the Department's first director.
+The department was assembled from the previous POP, the Nutrition Division of the Agriculture and Rural Development Department (AGRNU) and the Office of the Environment and Health Advisor of the Project Advisory Staff (CPSEH) to provide a unified leadership for these closely related sectors.
 The PHN would function as a Central Operating Projects department, maintaining responsibility for policy formulation, research and operational support, as well as the planning, direction and supervision of project and sector work.
 The PHN initially reported to the CPSVP.
 With the restructuring of the CPS into the Operations Policy Staff (OPS) in February 1982, the Department began reporting to the Vice President, Operations Policy.

 Similar to the Bank's pre - 1979 involvement in health - related lending, the Bank's role in nutrition had, throughout the 1970s, been primarily limited to aspects of the Bank's lending in related fields such as agriculture, education, and industry.
 Only four 'freestanding' nutrition projects were approved between 1976 and 1981, the first being to Brazil in 1976.
-Following the creation of the PHN in 1979, a reassessment ofthe Bank's role in nutrition was undertaken.
+Following the creation of the PHN in 1979, a reassessment of the Bank's role in nutrition was undertaken.
 This led to an operational work program in September 1980 that directed staff to include explicit nutrition objectives in Bank lending.

 On July 1, 1987, a Bank - wide reorganization resulted in the termination of almost all organizational units.
-The Vice Presidency, Sector Policy and Research (PRE), was established in May 1987, and began reporting to the Senior Vice President, Policy, Planning and Research (PPR).
+The Vice Presidency, Sector Policy and Research (PRE), was established in May 1987, and began reporting to the senior vice president, Policy, Planning and Research (PPR).
 The PRE shed all responsibility for managing operational activities and focused completely on operational support, the formulation of Bank - wide sector policies, and overseeing the ex - post evaluation of Bank - wide sector work and lending.
 The PRE changed its acronym to PRS onJanuary 1, 1990.

 The PHR was responsible for:

 formulating policies and strategies for human resource development and women in development, and developing new initiatives and Bank products;

 conducting supporting research, including the improvement of research capabilities in developing countries, and management of external research funded through the Research Support Budget;

 improving methodology and identifying best practices;

 performing ex - post evaluation of the Bank's human resources sector work;

-- providing operational support;
+providing operational support;

-- liaising with non - Bank organizations and professionals in the field;
+liaising with non - Bank organizations and professionals in the field;

-- developing household data on living standards; and
+developing household data on living standards; and

-- assisting in the recruitment and training of staff.
+assisting in the recruitment and training of staff.

-On December 1, 1991, President Lewis Preston's first reorganization abolished all Senior Vice - Presidencies.
-The new Sector and Operations Policy Vice Presidency (OSP) was created as a result of this reorganization and adopted functions previously supervised by Senior Vice Presidents.
+On December 1, 1991, President Lewis Preston's first reorganization abolished all senior vice presidencies.
+The new Sector and Operations Policy Vice Presidency (OSP) was created as a result of this reorganization and adopted functions previously supervised by senior vice presidents.
 On January 1, 1993, as part of a larger initiative to align the Bank's organization with the priority areas of its poverty reduction effort, the Sector and Operations Policy Vice Presidency (OSP) was terminated.
 All research activities were removed from the departments in the central vice presidencies, including PHR, and were consolidated under the Chief Economist and Vice President for Development Economics (DECVP).
 The Policy Research Department (PRD) under DECVP became the principal research arm of the Bank including responsibility for population, health,and nutrition sector research.

-During the 1993 reorganization, the PHR was terminated and its functions were split between a reconstituted Population, Health and Nutrition Department (PHN) and a new Education and Social Policy Department (ESP).
+During this 1993 reorganization, the PHR was terminated and its functions were split between a reconstituted Population, Health and Nutrition Department (PHN) and a new Education and Social Policy Department (ESP).
 Both of these departments were placed in the HRO vice presidency along with an Operations Policy Department (OPR).
 The OPR absorbed the functions of: the former Central Operations Department (COD); the International Economic Relations Division (OPRIE); and the UN Office in New York (OPRNY) transferred from the External Relations Department (EXT).
 The PHN had no divisions but had task - specific teams including a Population Team, Health Team, and Nutrition Team.

 Each of the three thematic Central Vice-Presidencies was transformed into the central units, or anchors, of each network and consisted of the existing sector departments.
 On a Bank-wide basis, sector specialists were grouped into regional sector units or into central sector departments that worked with country departments in a matrix relationship.
-Staff from the central sector departments could become part of the Regional operational teams when their sectoral expertise was required.
+Staff from the central sector departments could become part of the regional operational teams when their sectoral expertise was required.